 Therefore, this report is presented as a work in progress.
 Nevertheless, our findings presented will be thoroughly expanded as part of our ongoing in-depth research.

 As our data grows, we will continue to observe and examine the datasets to gain a better understanding on why companies around the world shut down.

-- D. T. C. Lai, Chief Researcher, Flipidea
+- D. T. C. Lai, Co-founder & Chief Researcher, roiquant

 Citation and republishing

 Griffin, T. (2017).
 12 Things about Product-Market Fit.
 Retrieved 26 June 2020, from https://a16z.com/2017/02/18/12-things-about-product-market-fit/